themanyone/voice_typing/README.md

 When `voice_typing` detects speech, it trims unwanted background noise, and then loads Whisper, which causes a noticeable wait before text appears.
 It is good for occasional use.
 And it is the most economical on resources.

 For heavier usage, instead of loading and unloading Whisper multiple times, we have added `voice_client`.
-It connects to a CUDA-accelerated [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server.
-The server runs continuously on the same machine, or somewhere across the network.
+It connects to your [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server.
+The server may run continuously on the same machine, or a dedicated GPU server somewhere across the network.
 Try it.
 Users might discover significant speedup. :)

 For even-faster, continuous, networked dictation with more features, try the [whisper_dictation](https://github.com/themanyone/whisper_dictation.git) AI assistant project.
-Features include AI Chat, AI image generation, and voice-controlled program launchers leveraging the full power of Python.
-You might want to take `record.py` from whisper_dictation (just download the file) and adapt this script to use it instead of `sox`.
-It runs a delay loop that does a much better job of catching the beginning of speech.
-It requires gstreamer though.
+Features include a conversational chatbot, AI image generation, and voice-controlled program launchers leveraging the full power of Python.

+**End feature creep.** This project is just a starting point, and will remain so.
+[There is no end to what you might do from here](https://github.com/ReimuNotMoe/ydotool).
+If you have time, take [record.py](https://github.com/themanyone/whisper_dictation/blob/main/record.py) from [whisper_dictation](https://github.com/themanyone/whisper_dictation.git).
+Just (click to download the file) and adapt this script to use that instead of `sox`.
+It runs a delay loop "time machine" that rewinds to catch the beginning of speech.
+So you don't have to clear your throat or say, "hey Linus" before talking.
+Gstreamer-1.0 is required to run it though.
+And some people prefer minimal [emebeded systems on a chip](https://www.reddit.com/r/embedded/comments/16xakmp/how_to_design_a_simple_pcb_running_linux/).

 ## Requirements
 - [Whisper AI](https://github.com/openai/whisper) or [Whisper.cpp](https://github.com/ggerganov/whisper.cpp)